 Clients could be purchasing their first property with a partner and contributions are not equal.
-They might be on a second relationship and bringing significant assets with them.
-Or they may be in a long term relationship but both parties want to set out who owns what to avoid problems down the track.
+They might be in a second relationship and bring significant assets with them.
+Or they may be in a long-term relationship but both parties want to set out who owns what to avoid problems down the track.

 What the law says